jcu-eresearch/literate-metadata/mcp/annotated-mcp.md

 ##### Citable people

+TODO: Add a required notation somewhere for each section a user fills in? -SV

 There should be a `<citedResponsibleParty>` tag for each person who should be named when citing this dataset (roughly euivalent to the authors of an article).